 Landing, take off and winching operations

-- The landing area selected should be approximately 7 metres ×7 metres, as flat as possible, and well away from power lines, trees or other obstructions that could make the helicopter’s approach to the area hazardous.
+- The landing area selected should be approximately 7m by 7m, as flat as possible, and well away from power lines, trees or other obstructions that could make the helicopter’s approach to the area hazardous.
+Dead trees or trees with large, dead branches are a significant hazard to both the helicopter and people on the ground.

 - Remove any loose branches, protruding sticks or anything else which could interfere with the helicopter’s landing.
 There is extremely strong downdraft from the main rotor and side wind from the tail rotor.